 Other Party People: (drinking to Nick)

 Me: (One day this will be funny, Beej.
 It really will.
 I swear it will.
 Just get through it.
 You can do this.
-She’s going to sit down, when she does just calmly excuse yourself and walk out.
-It might be a little awkward, okay, yes, definitely awkward… but what else can you do?
-There is NO un-awkward way out of this.
-None.
-Just wait.
-Breathe.
-She’ll sit down, everyone will start talking, and you can just quietly get up, act like you’re going to the bathroom and never come back.
-They won’t realize until later that they didn’t know you.
-It’s perfect.
-The perfect plan.
-Okay.
-I can do this.
-Go ahead, Speech Lady.
-Sit down.
-Sit down.
-Sit down.)
+When she sits down, just calmly excuse yourself and walk out.
+It might be a little awkward… okay, definitely awkward… but what else can you do?)

 Nice Speech Lady: (sitting down)

 Me: (looking around, waiting) (YES.
 Go ahead, Party People.
-Start talking.
-Start talking.
-Start talking.)
+Start chatting.
+Start chatting.
+Chat.)

 Other Party People: (silent)